NamanKatewa/ExpenseThing/README.md

 ### `list-people` - List all known people

-See everyone currently recognized by PayPaladin (either explicitly added or included in previous transactions).
+See everyone currently recognized by ExpenseThing (either explicitly added or included in previous transactions).

 ```bash
 python cli.py list-people